mkarner07/mkarner07.github.io/_posts/2025/2025-06-12-Parental-Leave-Isnt-Just-for-Moms-A-Fathers-Perspective.md

 But the frustration was more about me and not so much about her.
 At this moment she just needed her mum and that’s ok.
 I learned that after some time.

 At the beginning, I couldn't read her that well, but after a couple of weeks, I learned to understand her much better.
 It just took some time to get to know her on this new level.

+But things changed after the first weeks.
+We really grew together and she didn‘t miss her mum as much anymore.
+I am not sure if I became the best stay-at-home dad, but I think I did a decent job and my daughter and I had a really great time together.

 ### Multitasking